 Because your virtual holiday party takes place via video call, you will need to send potential attendees a meeting room link.
 While standard emailed URLs are easy to overlook, a colorful digital invitation grabs your team’s attention and builds anticipation for the affair.

-One of the best Zoom Christmas party ideas is to create crafty evites to email to your invitees.
+One of the best Zoom Christmas party ideas is to create digital invitations to email to your invitees.
 You can use Canva or Crello to design bright and festive virtual christmas party invitations to send to the team.
-We conjured up a few examples below.
+We created a few examples below.

-You should aim to send your e-vite a few weeks before the event so that your staff can schedule the date on crowded holiday calendars.
+You should aim to send your holiday party invitations a few weeks before the event so that your staff can schedule the date.

 7. Virtual Holiday Icebreakers

 One of the drawbacks of virtual Christmas parties is that while video rooms can unite and entertain your whole team at once, there are fewer opportunities for one-on-one conversations.
 You can remedy the situation by splitting the group into breakout rooms for activities and small group interactions.

 Here are some holiday icebreakers to get started with:

 - What is the strangest Christmas present you ever received?

 - What one question would you ask Santa?

 - Do you open presents on Christmas Eve or Christmas morning?